 c) Major repairs and renovations shall occur during non-teaching periods such as Christmas, Easter, summer vacation and long weekends.

-d) If major repairs must occur during the school year, every effort should be made to ensure that they adhere to Section 6.(d) of the NLTA Policy on Construction, Renovation and Physical Conditions of School Building, which states:
+d) If major repairs must occur during the school year, every effort should be made to ensure that they adhere to Section IV.FF.6.(d) of the NLTA Policy on Construction, Renovation and Physical Conditions of School Buildings, which states: